 How to hide pimples?

 “Pimples tend to be red.
 To neutralize those red spots, we use color correctors.
 These are basically concealers, but they’re a different shade – such as green or yellow.
 These shades counterbalance the red.
-Lately, there are also primers that are color correctors, so the makeup holds better and you’re still getting to hide the red spots you want covered up.
+Lately, there are also primers that are color correctors, so the makeup holds better and you’re still getting to hide the red spots you want to be covered up.
 After using these correctors and the makeup, remember to powder it all so that the make-up stays in place.

 Sometimes I even intentionally powder my mask where it’s going to sit on my nose, so less of the make-up on my face can cling onto the fabric.